-Refer to the separate Quick Start guide that was included in the box.
-If you lose yours, a new copy (along with this manual and all other documentation) may be downloaded at dj.rane.com.
-To keep up with the latest tips, and to check for Scratch Live software updates, visit the Official Scratch Live Forum at serato.com
+Please read through these operating instructions so you will know how to get the most from your TTM 57SL and the included Scratch Live software.
+Keep this manual in a safe place.
+If you ever lose it, a new copy may be downloaded at rane.com/ttm57sl.html.

+To keep up with the latest tips, and to check for software updates for your TTM 57SL, visit the Official Scratch Live Forum at serato.com.